-Common advice is to fish long thin tippets, this keeps the fly line further from the fish and allow for longer drift free presentations.
-This is all good in theory, but most casters, including myself lack the skills to consistently cast such long leaders.
+Common advice is to fish long thin tippets, this keeps the fly line further from the fish and allows for longer drift free presentations.
+This is all good in theory, but most casters, including myself, lack the skills to consistently cast such long leaders.

-A well presented 12ft leader will certainly have a better drift, and more likely to catch a fish then a 15ft leader which collapses in upon itself.
+A well presented 12ft leader will certainly have a better drift, and is more likely to catch a fish than a 15ft leader which collapses in upon itself.

 7) Learn the lays

 Trout in spring creeks can be difficult to fish.
 But if you wish them enough, it is easy to remember where certain trout like to lay and feed.